SysKitTeam/docs-securitymanager/activation/activation-faq.md

 ### What happens if I do not activate my product?

 If you do not activate your product within the 30-day trial period, it will stop working until you activate it.

-### If I do not have a product activation code to activate my software, how can I get a product activation code?

-If you cannot find your product activation code, you should send a support request to [support team](https://www.syskit.com/company/contact-us/).

 ### How do I activate my product?